Rated Excellent Online

 Probate, Executors and the Inheritance Process

 The probate process can take anywhere from a few months to over a year depending on the complexity of the estate, the assets involved and whether there are any disputes among beneficiaries.
+Current processing times at HMCTS Probate Service range from 8 to 16 weeks from submission to issue of the Grant.
 During this time, the property remains in the estate and cannot be charged as security for a personal loan.
-The executor may be able to raise a loan against the estate in certain circumstances, but this is a specific legal arrangement that differs from a personal secured loan.
+The executor may be able to raise a loan against the estate in certain circumstances (specialised executor finance), but this is a specific legal arrangement that differs from a personal secured loan.

 Registered vs Unregistered Title

 In England and Wales, most property is registered at HM Land Registry, with the title register providing the definitive record of ownership and any charges or encumbrances affecting the property.
 However, some properties — particularly older ones that have not been sold for many years — may still be unregistered.
-Properties purchased before the Land Registration Act 2002 introduced compulsory registration requirements may never have been registered if they have not changed hands since.
+Properties purchased before the Land Registration Act 2002 introduced compulsory registration requirements may never have been registered if they have not changed hands since; estimates suggest around 13% of land in England and Wales remains unregistered.

 When an unregistered property is inherited and transferred to a new owner, first registration at HM Land Registry is required.
-This process involves submitting the title deeds and supporting documentation to the Land Registry and can take several months.
+This process involves submitting the title deeds and supporting documentation to the Land Registry and can take several months — current backlogs extend to 12-18 months for first registrations in some cases.
 Lenders will generally only proceed once the title is fully registered.

 If the property has an unregistered title when you inherit it, factor in the time needed for first registration before planning a secured loan application.
-A solicitor specialising in residential conveyancing can advise on the process and timeframe for your specific situation.
+A solicitor specialising in residential conveyancing can advise on the process and timeframe for your specific situation, and some specialist lenders will proceed on an indemnity insurance basis if first registration is straightforward but delayed.

 We've Helped Over 58,000 Homeowners